 CLONTERBROOK MUSIC ROOM RECITAL SERIES – ERIN ROSSINGTON – DIGITAL OUTREACH

-In this ongoing Lockdown, and with the uncertainty of when we shall be able to open again, Clonter is committed to continuing to provide as many opportunities for emerging artists as possible.
-And to that end Clonter is delighted to welcome back Soprano (Formerly a Mezzo-Soprano) Erin Rossington, to start the 2021 recital series.
+Clonter is committed to continuing to provide as many opportunities for emerging artists as possible, and to that end Clonter is delighted to welcome back Soprano (Formerly a Mezzo-Soprano) Erin Rossington, to start the 2021 recital series.
+Erin took part, to high acclaim, in Clonter’s 2019 Spring Opera Showcase, dazzling the audience in particular with Act III Scene 1 from Gluck’s Orfeo ed Euridice.

 Erin Rossington (Soprano)